 You can live your life where circumstances are not ideal, with less than ideal circumstances and people having a great indifference towards you, that affects our emotions, you can live your life, where someone is doing all they can to destroy you, yet it no longer affects your emotions.

 Step three.
 Reprogram your mindset, being around positive, uplifting people, kind people who want to help others, learning the things you love to do for you, reading positive books, listening to motivational videos, learning about narcissism helps most recover, and it gives so many lightbulb moments as you put reality back together.
-Creating who you want to be, your boundaries to protect you and become deal breakers, if someone doesn’t like you, and tries to break down your boundaries, those people are not for you.
-Learning your standards, growing and developing yourself.
-Throwing out negative thoughts that your subconscious gives you, and making a conscious effort to replace them with positive ones and the things you have to be grateful for.
-As your mind has been fed so many lies, its time to feed it new positive information.
+Creating who you want to be, your boundaries to protect you and become deal breakers.
+If someone doesn’t like you and tries to break down your boundaries, those people are not for you.
+Learning your standards, growing and developing yourself, throwing out negative thoughts that your subconscious gives you, and making a conscious effort to replace them with positive ones and the things you have to be grateful for.
+As your mind has been fed so many lies, it’s time to feed it new positive information.
 Rebuild your self-esteem, your confidence, your abilities.
 You have to intentionally remove the thought process that no longer serves you, give yourself me time and work on rebuilding thoughts that do serve you.
 You can be whoever you want to be.
-You can learn to think exactly how you want to believe, it’s just a learning curve, like learning to walk, it’ll feel uncomfortable to start, you might stumble, get up and go again until you make it and it becomes a naturally more positive more you thought process.
+You can learn to think exactly how you want to believe.
+It’s just a learning curve.
+Like learning to walk, it’ll feel uncomfortable to start.
+You might stumble, get up and go again until you make it, and it becomes a naturally more positive, more you thought process.

 Step four.
-Strengthen and redefine your circle of friends, the narcissist may have isolated you.
-A good friend will still welcome you back with understanding, making new friends, so many have been through what you have, also looking to connect with others and create new amazing connections with others who understand.
+Strengthen and redefine your circle of friends.
+The narcissist may have isolated you.
+A good friend will still welcome you back with understanding, making new friends.
+So many have been through what you have, also looking to connect with others and create new amazing connections with others who understand.
 People that you lift up that will also lift you up in times of need.

 Step five.
-Work on your spirit, narcissistic people destroy our spirits, surround yourself with people and things that inspire you.
+Work on your spirit.
+Narcissistic people destroy our spirits.
+Surround yourself with people and things that inspire you.
 When people only want to take from you and drain you, find something that inspires you, you’ll naturally lose your emotional attachment to negative things and be pulled to those things that inspire you.

 Step six.
 Start new dreams, new plans and have a new vision for your future, the narcissist might have stolen your old ones, and you can now create new ones.
 You’ve spent so long trying to please them, and it’s much easier to please yourself.

 Step seven.
-Forgive yourself, for trying to help those who can not be helped, forgive yourself for not listening to your instincts, forgive yourself for not knowing the situation in its entirety, forgive yourself for any reactions.
-Forgiveness is for you to heal you, do not forget, you are wiser and stronger than you were before, don’t ever allow someone to take you under again, by remembering how far you have come.
+Forgive yourself for trying to help those who can not be helped, forgive yourself for not listening to your instincts, forgive yourself for not knowing the situation in its entirety, forgive yourself for any reactions.
+Forgiveness is for you to heal yourself, do not forget, you are wiser and stronger than you were before, don’t ever allow someone to take you under again, by remembering how far you have come.

 Stop explaining start disarming the narcissist.